rohanbatrain/n8n-nodes-second-brain-database/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-starter
+# n8n-nodes-second-brain-database

-This starter repository helps you build custom integrations for [n8n](https://n8n.io).
-It includes example nodes, credentials, the node linter, and all the tooling you need to get started.
+This repository contains the "Second Brain Database" node for [n8n](https://n8n.io).
+It includes the node implementation, icons, credentials examples, and the tooling to build and test the node locally.

 ## Quick Start